andreacolledan/qura/README.md

 in qft
 ```

-Notice that wire tipes are now annotated with indices within braces, which describes the depth at which the corresponding wire sits.
+Wire tipes are now annotated with indices within braces, which describe the depth at which the corresponding wire sits.
+For example, `Qubit{0}` would represent a qubit wire at depth 0 (so a freshly initialized qubit).
 This implementation of the QFT algorithm takes as input a list of $n$ qubits all at depth $i$ and outputs a list of $n$ qubits where the $j$-th qubits sits at a depth of $i+n+j$.

 ```
 $ qura examples/qft.pqr -l depth